jidongxiao/CSCI1200-DataStructures/hws/matrix_class/README.md

 You will need to submit your [matrix_main.cpp](matrix_main.cpp), Matrix.cpp, Matrix.h, and README.txt file.
 Be aware that Submitty will be using an instructor copy of [matrix_main.cpp](matrix_main.cpp) for most of the tests, so you must make sure your Matrix implementation can compile given the provided file.
 Also make sure to name your class implementation files with a capital letter since Linux is case sensitive.

 Be sure to write your own new test cases and don’t forget to comment your code!
 Use the provided template [README.txt](README.txt) file for notes you want the grader to read.
-Fill out the order notation section as well in the [README.txt](README.txt) file.
 You must do this assignment on your own, as described in the “Collaboration Policy & Academic Integrity” handout.
 If you did discuss this assignment, problem solving techniques, or error messages, etc. with anyone, please list their names in your README.txt file.

 **Due Date**: 02/12/2026, Thursday, 11:59pm.